SunnyTamang/select-undo.nvim/README.md

 	•	Partial Undo: Undo changes within a visual selection (gcu).
 	•	Visual Mode Integration: Works seamlessly with Neovim’s visual mode for intuitive selection-based undo.
 	•	Customizable Keybindings: Default mappings are provided, but users can configure their own.
-	•	Undo by Line Number: Quickly undo a specific line using <C-s>u.

 **This is still in development phase**